Upper Mustang Tiji Festival

 On the festival's final day, monks wear eccentric masks that depict the deities as well as demons.
 The ceremony concludes when Dorjee Jono throws the effigy made from Tsampa (barley).
 This represents the exile of the demon 'Man Tam ru Ta' from the Mustang region.

-Significance of the Tiji festival
+significance of the Tiji Festival

 Tiji festival is a colorful event that showcases the rich history, culture, and traditional beliefs of the people of Mustang.
-The dances performed during this ceremony enact the events from mythical stories and historical narratives.
+The dances performed during this ceremony enact events from mythical stories and historical narratives.
 The festival conveys the message that good always wins over evil.
 The inhabitants of Upper Mustang celebrate this festival with the hope of spreading peace, protecting their religion, and ensuring their welfare.

 Another significance of the Upper Mustang Tiji festival is the community engagement it facilitates.
-People living across the Mustang region come together and participate in the ceremony which fosters a sense of community among them.
+People living across the Mustang region come together and participate in the ceremony, which fosters a sense of community among them.
 Tiji festival is an excellent opportunity to bond with families and friends and spread joy.

 Tiji is one of the key attractions of the Kingdom that provides 'once-in-a-lifetime' communal cultural experiences to visitors from around the country and the world.
 This festival allows visitors and tourists to understand the cultural evolution, religious rituals, and practices of Upper Mustang and experience the essence of the place.